sanyambassi/ciphertrust-manager-mcp-server/README.md

 # CipherTrust Manager MCP Server

-> **⚠️ Disclaimer: This is an unofficial, independently-developed project that is not affiliated with, endorsed by, or supported by Thales Group or any of its subsidiaries.
-This project uses publicly available APIs and interfaces to interact with CipherTrust Manager.**

 This project implements an independently-developed CipherTrust MCP (Model Context Protocol) server that allows AI Assistants like Claude or Cursor to interact with CipherTrust Manager resources using the ksctl CLI.

 ## Table of Contents